You are currently viewing Anti-Hypertensive Drugs: Essential Medications for High BP

 • CCBs: CCBs or Calcium-Channel-Blockers prevent calcium from entering muscle cells in the walls of blood vessels and the heart.
 By inhibiting calcium, these medications relax blood vessels, improve blood flow, and reduce blood pressure.
 There are two types of CCBs: dihydropyridines, which mainly affect blood vessels (e.g., amlodipine, nifedipine), and non-dihydropyridines, which primarily affect the heart (e.g., diltiazem, verapamil).

-• Alpha-Blockers: Alpha-blockers work by blocking the effects of certain nerve impulses (alpha-adrenergic-receptors) that tighten blood vessels.
+• Alpha-Blockers: Alpha-blockers work by blocking the effects of certain nerve impulses (alpha-adrenergic receptors) that tighten blood vessels.
 By relaxing the smooth muscles in the arterial walls, alpha-blockers widen blood vessels and reduce resistance, thus lowering blood pressure.
 The drugs falling into this category include prazosin, terazosin, & doxazosin.

 • Centrally-Acting-Sympatholytic: This is the substance acting upon the central nervous system for inducing blood vessels dilation & thus, BP.
 Drugs in this category are methyldopa & clonidine.
 Methyldopa is generally suited for pregnant ladies having hypertension problems.